-4.2.
-Housing Tenure and the Use of Margins of Adjustment
+5.2.
+Housing state and the use of margins of adjustment

-We examine the role of workers' housing tenure in the displacement effects on the margins of adjustment.
-To show the relative importance of workers' housing tenure, we also document the role of other sources of differences among workers in the displacement effects.
+We examine the role of workers' housing state in the displacement effects on the margins of adjustment.
+To show the relative importance of workers' housing state, we also document the role of other sources of differences among workers in the displacement effects.
 The estimation results are displayed in Table 2 (see Eq.
 (3)).
-Workers' housing tenure is represented by LTV indicators, and the reference category consists of workers who are tenants.
-The set of demographic characteristics includes FEMALE, AGE and DUTCH NATIONALITY, and the reference categories consist of workers who are male, aged 21 to 30 years and non-Dutch, respectively.
-The set of job characteristics includes TENURE and MANUFACTURING, and the reference categories consist of workers who are 3 to 6 years in the job and active in the service sector, respectively.14
+Workers' housing state is represented by LTV indicators and the reference category consists of workers who are tenants.19 The set of demographic characteristics includes FEMALE, AGE and DUTCH NATIONALITY, and the reference categories consist of workers who are male, aged 21 to 30 years and non-Dutch, respectively.
+The set of job characteristics includes TENURE and MANUFACTURING, and the reference categories consist of workers who are 3 to 6 years in the job and active in the service sector, respectively.20